inkrement/Swaggervel/README.md

 Installation
 ============

-- Add `Jlapp\Swaggervel\SwaggervelServiceProvider` to your providers array in `app/config/app.php` above your route provider, to avoid any catch-all routes
+- Add `Jlapp\Swaggervel\SwaggervelServiceProvider::class` to your providers array in `app/config/app.php` above your route provider, to avoid any catch-all routes
 - Run `php artisan vendor:publish` to push swagger-ui to your public folder.

 Example